kormilitzin/the-signature-method-in-machine-learning/README.md

 pip install esig
 ```

-Also, the packages is available at the <a href="https://sourceforge.net/projects/coropa/files/ESig-2017-06-07/">CoRoPa repository</a>, the `ESig-2017-06-07.7z` zipped file.
+Also, the package is available at the <a href="https://sourceforge.net/projects/coropa/files/ESig-2017-06-07/">CoRoPa repository</a>, the `ESig-2017-06-07.7z` zipped file.

 ### First run